Cold emails are one of the best ways to reach a mass audience. It is cost-effective, it is easy, and most importantly, it works.

 Even after following all the methods above, if your prospect does not connect with your thoughts, you have not succeeded.
 For all of these methods to work, your copy needs to sound like you are talking to someone in real life – natural.

-So here is our final method of writing a successful email extracted from the VIBGYOR technique.
+So here is our final method of writing a successful cold email extracted from the VIBGYOR technique.

 Read your copy out loud.